In Mumbai region, 2.4 million seniors will be living alone by 2031, says Ormax report | www.lokmattimes.com

 In Mumbai region, 2.4 million seniors will be living alone by 2031, says Ormax report

-Mumbai (Maharashtra) [India], April 11 (/PNN): Consumer Knowledge firm, Ormax Compass today released its report titled 'Expectations of Post ...
+MMR perspective Mumbai (Maharashtra) [India], April 12: Consumer Knowledge firm, Ormax Compass today released its report titled ‘Expectations of Post ...

 Among the notable findings of the study, senior citizens in MMR are prepared to live alone in a nuclear environment.
 Many respondents expressed their belief that they would probably be the last generation to provide care for their aging parents, and did not expect their children to take care of them during their old age.
 They believe that they themselves need to be prepared financially, physically and emotionally to take care of themselves.
 They are very pragmatic about this, and do not wish to be a burden on their children or family.